NaiveCoder1999/note-app/README.md

   <a href="http://note-loadb-1153hxl66luz-dfb9d722b8f996bd.elb.eu-west-1.amazonaws.com/"><b>🌐LIVE DEMO</b></a>
 </p>

 The goal of this project is to implement an application called `note-app` to manage notes taking.
-For it, we will implement a back-end [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) application called `springboot-note` to provice REST APIs for resource access and a font-end [ReactJS](https://react.dev/) application called `note-react-app` to provide browser access.
-Besides, we will use  [`OAuth 2.0`](https://www.oauth.com/) and [`JWT Authentication`](https://jwt.io/introduction) supported by [`Spring Authorization Server`]( https://docs.spring.io/spring-authorization-server/docs/current/reference/html/overview.html)  secure both applications.
+For it, we will implement a back-end [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) application called `springboot-note` to provice REST APIs for resource access and a font-end [ReactJS](https://react.dev/) application called `note-react-app` to provide browser access.
+Besides, we will use  [OAuth 2.0](https://www.oauth.com/) and [JWT Authentication](https://jwt.io/introduction) supported by [Spring Authorization Server]( https://docs.spring.io/spring-authorization-server/docs/current/reference/html/overview.html) secure both applications.

-## Features

-- Login/Logout with OAuth 2 Authorization Code Flow with PKCE
-- CRUD for note-taking
-- WYSIWYG text editor and syntax highlighter for code snippets

-## Roadmap

-- [x] Local Run with JAR and NPM
-- [x] Docker Compose
-- [x] AWS Deployment + Jenkins CI/CD pipeline
-- [ ] Kubernetes Deployment

 ## Get Started